 Alongside the Essential 8, the ACSC released 'The Essential Eight Maturity Model', a document outlining the maturity model for the Essential 8, with three levels of implementation that businesses can use to determine and improve upon their cybersecurity posture.

 Of the more than 2 million businesses in Australia, less than 100 have appointed a CISO.
 Reasons cited are the cost and availability of CISO, the price and availability of experts the CISO would then hire to integrate multiple disparate vendor technologies, and the lack of awareness that Security spans the whole organisation, not being solely an IT function.
-Globally, the primary accreditation from the International Standards Organisation is ISO 27001.
+Globally, the primary accreditation from the International Standards Organisation is ISO/IEC 27001.
 This is becoming a mandatory accreditation for companies to be part of a supply chain.
-In Singapore, as an example, to sell to Government, you must have ISO 27001 accreditation.
-In the Australian context, Red Piranha is one of only a few hundred companies who have this accreditation, can help companies to achieve it, and can provide auditing services for customers who increasingly appreciate the benefits and requirements of ISO 27001 compliance.
+In Singapore, as an example, to sell to Government, you must have ISO/IEC 27001 accreditation.
+In the Australian context, Red Piranha is one of only a few hundred companies who have this accreditation, can help companies to achieve it, and can provide auditing services for customers who increasingly appreciate the benefits and requirements of ISO/IEC 27001 compliance.

 Red Piranha offers both vCISO services and eCISO services. vCISO is a Virtual CISO which provides under contract the services from its resources, that would otherwise be performed by an in house CISO. eCISO takes advantage of the high degree of automation, eliminating the need to integrate multiple vendor systems, which are often not compatible with each other and is backed by Red Piranha's team of experts, to provide Governance, Compliance and Reporting functions to a customer, blended with some on-site services such as reporting at Board meetings.
 This is an efficient and effective way for companies to access a CISO like capability without having an in house CISO.
 These services can manage and audit a range of strategies, including the implementation of frameworks such as ISO 2700 and the Essential Eight.